WillyArdilaS/WillyArdilaS/README.md

 ---
 &nbsp;
 # Hello world 👋🏻🌎
-My name is William Ardila an I'm from Colombia 🇨🇴
+My name is William Ardila and I'm from Colombia 🇨🇴

 I am currently a student in systems engineering.
 I love everything that has to do with Frontend and web pages.
 However, I also have knowledge in Backend tools and areas such as databases